Oil heads for weekly loss on concerns over trade row

 Furthermore, just as demand seems to be slowing, supply looks to be rising, increasing the drag on markets.

 U.S. government data this week showed a large build up in crude inventories C-OUT-T-EIA, with production C-OUT-T-EIA also increasing.
+[EIA/S]

 “Investors remain cautious as Wednesday’s surprise gain in U.S. stockpiles remained fresh in their minds,” ANZ bank said on Friday.